benjaminlblanc/DeterministicPACBayes/README.md

 ### Dependencies

 - Use Python 3.8.20.
-- Install the other requirements from the `requirements.txt`
+- Install the other requirements from the `requirements.txt` file.

 ### Reproducing the main results